Fairtree is investment industry’s new top performer

 Manager of the Year

-The Manager of the Year awards are based on the risk-adjusted performance of a manager’s suite of qualifying unit trust funds, as determined by the PlexCrown Fund Ratings system, over a five-year period.
+The Manager of the Year award is based on the risk-adjusted performance of a manager’s suite of qualifying unit trust funds, as determined by the PlexCrown Fund Ratings system, over a five-year period.

 This was a first-time overall win for Fairtree, although the firm’s funds have won individual awards in the past – the Fairtree Equity Prescient Fund won the award for Best South African Equity Fund on a Risk-adjusted Basis four years in a row.

-Fairtree Asset Management was founded in 2006 by group chairman Andre Malan and group CEO Kobus Nel.
-It started out as a hedge fund management company, but later introduced a range of unit trust funds to its investment offering, in association with administrator Prescient.
+Fairtree was founded in 2006 by group chairman Andre Malan and group CEO Kobus Nel.
+It started as a hedge fund management company, but later introduced a range of unit trust funds to its investment offering, in association with administrator Prescient.

-Speaking to Personal Finance, Nel said the award represented a combination of hard work, commitment to its values and processes, and dedication to its clients.
+Speaking to Personal Finance, Nel said the award represented the culmination of consistent hard work and Fairtree’s ongoing commitment to its values and processes to ultimately deliver value to its clients.

-“We've had a number of Raging Bull Awards in the past, especially on the equity side, which has done very well over long periods, and our fixed-income team has also done well.
-However, this is the first time we've won the fund manager of the year award, which I believe is the culmination of many years of hard work and dedication to generating decent returns for our clients, which is what it is all about, and we're very thankful for this achievement and the recognition the award brings.
+“We have been awarded a number of Raging Bull Awards in the past, especially on the equity side, which has done very well over long periods, and our fixed-income team has also done well.
+However, this is the first time we have won the South African Manager of the Year award, which I believe is the culmination of many years of hard work and dedication to generating solid returns for our clients, which is what it is all about, and we are very thankful for this achievement and the recognition the award brings”.

-“The significance of the award is that it is not just about how we performed last year; it is over a period of time that we've performed well.
-We have a lot of depth in the business, capable people, well-defined processes, we're very clear on what we're doing and why we're doing it, and we've reaped the rewards of that and so have our clients.
-Values are hugely important to us – integrity, excellence, growth, real authentic relationships and family – and we've built a unique culture on that set of values,” Nel said.
+“The significance of the award is that it is not just about how we performed last year; it is over a period of time that we have consistently performed well.
+We have a lot of depth in the business, very capable people, and well-defined processes.
+We are very clear on what we are doing and why we are doing it, and our clients have reaped the rewards of that.
+Values are hugely important to us – integrity, excellence, growth, real authentic relationships and family – and we have built a unique culture on our set of values,” Nel said.

 The runners-up in the South African Manager of the Year race were last year’s winner, PSG Asset Management, in second place and Boutique Collective Investments in third place, each of which received a certificate.